cksystemsteaching/selfie/README.md

 makes the processor return to the instruction that follows the `jal ra,-35[0x138]` instruction in `main`.

 Notice that in `count.s` the code for `count` actually appears before the code for `main`.
 You can even see that by just looking at the code addresses.
-The reason for that is because `count` appears before `main` in the source code, and the selfie compiler just generates code from top to bottom, independently of how the code is executed later.
+This is because `count` appears before `main` in the source code, and the selfie compiler just generates code from top to bottom, independently of how the code is executed later.

-In the following we explain each RISC-U machine instruction in detail and use examples from the above code.
+In the following we explain each RISC-U machine instruction in detail using the running example as motivation.

 #### Initialization

 The first two RISC-U instructions we introduce are the `lui` and `addi` instructions which allow us to initialize CPU registers.
 There are also use cases other than initialization which we mention below as well.
-All examples are real, executable code of the selfie system.

 We begin with the `addi` instruction where `addi` stands for *add immediate*.
 It instructs the CPU to add an *immediate* value, here a signed 12-bit integer value, to the 64-bit value in a register and store the result in another register (or even the same register).
 Here is an `addi` instruction from the running example: